A robust, adaptive M-estimator for pointwise estimation in heteroscedastic regression: A D-adaptive and S-adaptive estimator

-\begin{remark} This oracle inequality like result shows the simultaneous S- and D-adaptation of the estimator.
-It generalizes results in \citep{Cai_Zhou09}, which rely on the asymptotic equivalence of the block median method, in two important aspects: First, it allows for heteroscedastic regression models with random designs.
+\end{theorem} \begin{remark} This oracle inequality like result shows the simultaneous S- and D-adaptation of the estimator.
+It generalizes results in \cite{Cai_Zhou09}, which rely on the asymptotic equivalence of the block median method, in two important aspects: First, it allows for heteroscedastic regression models with random designs.
 Second, it does not require that the noise densities are positive at their median and thus allows for a wider range densities.
-Finally, we note that Lepski's method has been used for locally constant M-estimators in \citep{Reiss_Rozenholc_Cuenod09} but - to the best of our knowledge - never to locally polynomial M-estimators as it is done here. \end{remark}
+Finally, we note that Lepski's method has been used for locally constant M-estimators in \cite{Reiss_Rozenholc_Cuenod09} but -- to the best of our knowledge -- never to locally polynomial M-estimators as it is done here. \end{remark} \begin{remark} If only S-adaptation is considered, the conditions on $n$ can be considerably relaxed.
+In fact, assuming that $ \mathrm{V}(\lambda_{\cdot }) $ is known, the estimator $ \hat f_{\lambda_{\tilde h_{\op{iso}}}} $ of \eqref{def estimator with fixed lambda} can be applied instead of $\hat f_{\op{iso}}^{\hat{h}_{\op{iso}}}$, where $ \tilde h_{\op{iso}} $ is selected from \eqref{def adaptive index} replacing $ \widehat{\mathrm{V}}(\widehat\lambda_{{h_{\op{iso}}'}}) $ by ${\mathrm{V}}(\lambda_{{h_{\op{iso}}'}})$.
+The Conditions \ref{condition full consistency} and \ref{condition variance estimation} can then be replaced by Condition \ref{condition consistency}. \end{remark} \begin{remark} The variance term is decreasing for settings with indicator kernels and homoscedastic noise levels (as one can check easily starting from \eqref{def Huber Variance}); for settings with indicator kernels, Huber contrasts, $ \sigma(\cdot)=1+|\cdot-\,x_0|^{\alpha} $ for a $\alpha\in[0,{\leq} 1/2]$, and $d=1$; and for many other settings.
+On the contrary, the variance term can be increasing, for example, if the noise level is symmetric in $ x_0 $ and convex. \end{remark} \begin{corollary} Consider the model in Example~\ref{ex1} in the previous section with $ \mu(\cdot)\equiv1 $ (uniform design) and $ \sigma(\cdot)\equiv1 $ (homoscdastic noise level).
+For any $\beta\in(0,m+1]$ and any $ L>0 $, it holds that